fusion-jena/QuestionsMetadataBiodiv/data_repositories/README.md

 www.your_dataportal.org/oai/request?verb=ListRecords&resumptionToken=

 Again, it is important that the 'resumptionToken=' is empty since the script will later add it to the string.
 For more information see the 'Resumption tokens' section for more information.
-The {metadata_format_*} specifies the metadata formats for the given data portal and is ised by the ```-mf``` option.
+The {metadata_format_*} specifies the metadata formats for the given data portal and is is used by the ```-mf``` option.
 Each line is a new metadata format.
-Lastly, {date_field} specifies the the field containing the desired date that should be saved for each record for the given metadata format.
+Lastly, {date_field} specifies the field containing the desired date that should be saved for each record for the given metadata format.

 Important to note is that the given URLs are able to use the OAI-PMH protocol or else the data harvesting won't work.
 For examples see the 'config.yaml' file containing the five data repositories 'Dryad', 'GBIF', 'Pangaea', 'Zenodo' and 'Figshare'.